rnreich/recursive-symmetric-adversarial-ensemble/README.md

 The network is forced to learn with high error rates because of what happens to it when it reaches a clipped 1.0 signal followed by a wrong prediction.
 But this only affects the predictions when the flags are turned on.

+1. Negotiator confuses the synapse gates deliberately (line 216):

+    route = train_x if intelligence_signal==float(1) else biglatent

+Hopefully this will cause the network to make a wrong prediction.

+2. If a wrong prediction is made while a flag of 1.0 signal is turned on (line 254):

+    if intelligence_signal == float(1):
+        wake = True

+The variable wake being set to True causes a sudden reset of all training variables, along with the high gate errors being entered into the recursive cycle.

 --------------------------------------------------------------------------------

 **Usage (experimental - indirect neural fitting): python3 run_with_labels.py**